Helena, MT

-Butte, Montana
+Butte, MT

 The BRW Smelter Area Mine Waste Remediation and Contaminated Groundwater Hydraulic Control is in Butte, Montana.
 Historically, the Site included several different smelting and other industrial operations.
 These operations left behind a complex distribution of materials (including slag, tailings, demolition debris, foundations, and other historical structures), impacted soil, and groundwater.